CPU Performance

 label in the fly_instance_cpu

 metric.
-Steal is the amount of time your vCPUs are wanting to run, but our scheduler isn’t allowing them to.
-This can happen due to throttling when your Machine exceeds its quota, but it can also be a sign that other Machines on the same host are competing for resources.
-We publish a separate fly_instance_cpu_throttle
+Steal is the amount of time your vCPUs are waiting to run, but the scheduler isn’t allowing them to.
+This can happen when your Machine exceeds its quota and is throttled, but it can also be a sign that other Machines on the same host are competing for resources.
+In our dashboard panels, we visualize steal

-that only includes time your vCPUs were throttled for exceeding quota.
+metric that only includes time your vCPUs were throttled for exceeding quota.